Bellin College holds a drive-in graduation ceremony

 The entire graduation was broadcast over the radio so that all could hear the ceremony.

-Bellin College told Local Five that most of these graduates already have jobs.
+Bellin College told Local 5 that most of these graduates already have jobs.